-It’s amazing how much color can influence our moods, emotions, and even our ideas.
-Based on findings from the Institute for Color Research, individuals subconsciously form a judgment within 90 seconds of seeing a brand, and 62% to 90% rely only on color to do so.
+It’s amazing how much color can influence our emotions, decisions, and perceptions.
+According to the Institute for Color Research, individuals subconsciously form a judgment within 90 seconds of seeing a brand, and 62% to 90% rely only on color to do so.

 For UI designers, the challenge is to use color so that it effectively conveys the brand style of a company.
-While a site’s color scheme can be a matter of personal preference, UI designers employ a framework known as color theory: a multilayer collection of principles that regulate the use of colors in the design.
+While a site’s color scheme can be a matter of personal preference, UI designers use a framework called color theory.

-Here, we’ll cover all you need to know about hue theory, from understanding color variation to selecting the correct palette for your designs with the Adobe Wheels of color.
-All the photos used in the article are taken from Freepik.
+Here, we’ll cover all you need to know about hue theory, from understanding color variation to selecting the correct palette for your designs with the Adobe Color Wheel.
+All images in this article are sourced from Freepik.

 Color Theory

 When it comes to defining color theory, perception is everything.
-This returns to the more technical, but it does not have to be as analytical.
-Understanding our senses of color is something that we all know instinctively as humans.
+This leads us into more technical territory, but don’t worry—it doesn’t have to be complex.
+Our sense of color is intuitive and deeply rooted in human perception.

-We don’t typically consider how our brains interpret light coming in via our eyes and tell us what colors we see.
+We rarely think about how our eyes and brain work together to perceive color.
 We do, however, make simple connections.
 We’ve seen the sky enough times to know it’s blue, and we’ve seen the grass enough times to know it’s green.

-The same principles apply to graphic design.
+The same instinctive associations apply to graphic design.
 If we were searching for Sprite in the supermarket, our gaze would be drawn immediately to anything green.
-We’d be tempted to do anything blue if we were seeking a postal box in our area.
+We naturally associate certain colors with objects, like green for Sprite or blue for a mailbox.

+Color theory provides a framework to guide color use in design, helping create appealing, psychologically resonant visuals.
 In terms of modern color theory, Isaac Newton’s color wheel, which he invented in 1666, is primarily responsible.
-Using a simple color wheel, you can see three different levels of color: primary, secondary, and tertiary.
+Using a simple color wheel, you can see three types of color.
+These are primary, secondary, and tertiary colors.

 Different Levels of Color

-This might come to your mind that there are a lot more than 12 colors to choose from.
-Yes, you are correct, and they can all be found on a more advanced Photoshop color wheel.
+You might be wondering why there are more than 12 colors on the wheel.
+That’s because Adobe’s wheel includes hues, tints, tones, and shades.
 The color wheel picker shows the primary, secondary, and tertiary colors and their hues, tints, tones, and shades.

 The color wheel aids designers in creating unique color palettes.
-It encourages aesthetic harmony by showing how each hue on a rainbow color scale compares to the one adjacent to it.
+It encourages aesthetic harmony by showing how each hue on the color wheel relates to the ones next to it.
+These same principles can be applied in photo editing, like achieving realistic Hair Color Correction results.

 Color Choices | Adobe Color Wheel